github/explore/topics/homebridge/index.md

   Apple’s HomeKit framework, controlled by Siri.
 topic: homebridge
 ---
 Homebridge is a lightweight Node.js server that emulates the iOS HomeKit API.
-Using HomeBridge, Siri can control devices that are not supported through HomeKit.
+Using Homebridge, Siri can control devices that are not supported through HomeKit.